 After embroidering, wash the clothing by hand with a very light detergent mixed with lukewarm water.
 If there are stains on the clothing, spot clean them with dishwashing liquid.

-Instead of wringing the clothes, place the garment between large towels to absorb the water.
+Instead of wringing the clothes out by hand, place the garment between large towels to absorb the water.
 You can also speed up the process by using a hairdryer.
 Instead of hanging the garment in the shade, lay it flat.

 You can wash the clothing in the washing machine after the first wash if you want to.
 Use a laundry bag to wash your clothes.
 Add some vinegar to the final rinse to brighten the colors.